-• Reduce The Prominence of a Story
+Reduce The Prominence of a Story

 Place a story on the inside pages of a newspaper or further down the order of broadcast reports and remove 'self-harm' from headlines.
 Consider what this may mean for your social media profiles and online stories.
-Suicide and self-harm are major public health concerns and are therefore very much in the public interest, both topics feature in factual TV and documentaries.
-Viewers who may be vulnerable can closely identify with the circumstances and characteristics of those who are featured in relation to suicide and self-harm, which can increase the risk of suicide contagion.
+Suicide and self-harm are major public health concerns and are therefore very much in the public interest.
+Both topics are featured in factual television and documentaries.
+Viewers who are vulnerable can closely identify with the circumstances and characteristics of those who are featured in suicide stories, which can increase the risk of suicide contagion.

-Take Care Not to Perpetuate Inaccurate Stereotypes
+• Take Care Not to Perpetuate Inaccurate Stereotypes

-This includes stereotypes such as that people self-harm to manipulate others or situations, attract attention, feign suicide, or belong to a subculture as this can lead to negative community attitudes and stigma.
+This includes inaccurate stereotypes such as people self-harm to manipulate others or situations, seek attention, feign suicide, or belong to a subculture as these views can lead to negative community attitudes and stigma.